Skip to main content

 • the number of components (Components)

-• upload date (Assessment/Issues)
+• upload date (SAFE Assessment/Issues)

 The information in the table can also be filtered based on the following criteria (Figure 1, #2):